TessorNetwork/Fury/x/furymint/spec/01_state.md

 ## Type definitions

 ### Positions
-Positions are objects that are created when a user deposits an amount of Commercio Cash Credit (CCC).
+Positions are objects that are created when a user deposits an amount of Commercio Cash Credit (FUSD).
 However the holded collateral is proportional to the position's exchange rate.

  ```protobuf
  message Position {